Kam people: Agriculture and economy

 The "four pillars" of Kam cuisine are glutinous rice, sour (pickled) food, hot pepper, and rice wine.
 Other popular local dishes and condiments include barbecued fish, intestines sauce, purple blood pork, chicken-blood sauce, oil tea, gongguo (glutinous rice snack sweetened with liana) and bianmi (another glutinous rice snack).
 The giant salamander is a rare local specialty.
 Two hot meals (breakfast and dinner) and one cold meal (lunch) are served every day.

 The Kam-speaking area is famous for its fir wood.
 Fir from the Kam area was used to build the ships of 15th-century explorer Zheng He and the Great Hall of the People.
 Major economic activities include carpentry and the manufacture of silverwork and wickerwork.
 Baskets and other wickerwork are usually made by men.
 Baskets can be made from five types of plant materials, namely glutinous rice straw, cogongrass, Guangxi grass, bamboo, and rattan.
+Agroforesters from the village Caiyuan expressed concerns about the damming of the Qingshui Jiang River 1.4 km downstream of their village - this led to the death of several sacred trees and the submerging of multiple holy sites, dwellings, farmlands, and the Caiyuan Village Primary School and Infirmary.

 In recent years, tourism has become a major source of income for the Kam people.